silshack/inls161fall2016/_posts/2016-11-07-sql-bootcamp.md

 # Install the MySQL client and server packages

+You probably already have all of these installed by default.
+But just in case, here is how you'd install mysql on linux.

-Then we have to install one dependency, without which the install will fail:
+First we have to install one dependency, without which the install will fail:

 ```
 sudo apt-get install bsdutils